 What is it about dancing that helps improve your self-esteem?

 - If you’re looking to massage your character (ego), one of the top reasons to become a good dancer is the sense of accomplishment that comes from setting a goal and achieving it.

 - Increased confidence comes quickly as it becomes clear that you have the tenacity to stick with what you’re going after.

-- Let’s not forget about the courage that it took for you to walk into the dance studio to take your first lesson.
+- Let’s not forget about the courage that it took for you to walk into the dance studio to take that first lesson.
 Bold looks good on you.

 All things considered, making an effort to improve your self-esteem through ballroom dancing appears to be a win-win situation.
 Not only do you get a better, healthier, more fun social life and but also, your self-esteem gets out of the basement and into the penthouse.
 Zoom!